Christiana Carteaux Bannister: Marriages

 Christiana appears in the 1846 Boston directory listed as a milliner.
 Records also state that she had married Desiline Carteaux, a clothes dealer and cigar maker.
 Her marriage to Carteaux, who is believed to be of Caribbean origin, did not last.
 The two lived on Beacon Hill in Boston, but by 1850 they separated and Christiana lived with friends in Providence.

 In 1853 Christiana and Edward Mitchell Bannister met when he applied for work as a barber in her Boston salon.
 She and Bannister married on June 10, 1857.
 Bannister became one of the most successful Black artists because of Christiana Carteaux Bannister's financial and emotional support.
 He attributed much of his success to Christiana for her critical eye and her business sense.
 In 1869, the Bannisters moved to Providence, Rhode Island, and Christiana continued her business as a hairdresser as well as her activism.

 Hairdressing business

 As a young woman, Christiana moved from Rhode Island to Boston where she began her career as a wigmaker.
 She was professionally known as Madame Carteaux, Women's Hairdresser and Wigmaker.
 She was a successful business entrepreneur, and self-styled "hair doctress," generating income by hairdressing and selling her own hair products.
-From 1847 to 1871 Christiana Carteaux Bannister maintained several salons in Boston including Cambridge, Boston, and Winter Streets.
+From 1847 to 1871 Christiana Carteaux Bannister maintained several salons in Boston including on Cambridge, Washington, and Winter Streets.
 When Christiana Carteaux Bannister and Edward Bannister moved to Providence, she opened another salon in Providence.